 To reduce the chance of bleeding or bruising inside the kidney, staff will ask that your child lies on a bed for 5 to 6 hours after the test.
 Your child can eat and drink normally afterwards.
 If they are sore they can have paracetamol or another painkiller.
 After a few hours, if everyone is happy then you can take your child home.

 Complications are very rare.
 They include the possibility of some bleeding afterwards and pain.
 This is because there are thousands of little blood vessels inside the kidney and the test can cause some bruising inside the kidney.
 This should settle very quickly.

 You may find some of the suggestions in Helping your child manage their health care treatment / procedure useful.

 Laboratory staff will do several different tests on the piece of kidney.
 Some of the results come back in days and some can take longer.
 Your paediatrician will contact you when the results are available.

 What can my child expect after returning home?

 Your child might feel sore for a couple of days afterwards and giving paracetamol regularly can help with this.
 (You must follow the dosage instructions on the bottle.
 It is dangerous to give more than the recommended dose).
 They should not receive ibuprofen as this can cause problems within the kidney.

 Your child can go back to school after a couple of days.
 They should avoid playing sports for a week afterwards.

 Call your paediatrician or the children's ward for advice if:

-your child has pain that's getting worse
+your child has pain in their loin or between their ribs and hip that's getting worse

 they have a fever